wilsonliaows/docs/connectors/slack.md

 ![Post message basic example](/assets/images/connectors/slack/post-message-basic-example.png) *Basic example of the post message action*

 The corresponding configuration of the action step can be seen below.
+In addition, the **Message type** has been configured to **Good**.

 ![Post message basic configuration 1](/assets/images/connectors/slack/post-basic-message-config-1.png)